Anchormen/sql4es/README.md

 It is possible to set parameters through the provided url.
 All parameters are exposed to elastic search as well which means that is is possible to set Client parameters, see [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html).
 The following driver specific parameters can be set:

 - es.hosts: a comma separated list with additional hosts with optional ports in the format host1(:port1), host2(:port2) … The default port 9300 is taken when no port is specified.
-- fetch.size (int default 10000): maximum number of results to fetch in a single request (10000 is elasticsearch's maximum).
+- fetch.size (int default 2500): maximum number of results to fetch in a single request (10000 is elasticsearch's maximum).
 Can be lowered to avoid memory issues when documents fetched are very large.
 - scroll.timeout.sec (int, default 60): the time a scroll id remains valid and 'getMoreResults()' can be called.
-Should be increased or decreased depending on the use case at hand.
+Should be increased or decreased depending on the scenario at hand.
 - query.timeout.ms (int, default 10000): the timeout set on a query.
 Can be altered depending on the use case.
 - default.row.length (int, default 250): the initial number of columns created for results.
-Increase this property only when results do not fit (typically indicated by an array index out of bounds exception).
+Increase this property only when results do not fit (typically indicated by an array index out of bounds exception) triggered when search results are parsed.
-- query.cache.table (string, default 'query_cache'): the fictional table name used to indicate a query & result must be cached.
-Can be changed to make it shorter or more convenient
+- query.cache.table (string, default 'query_cache'): the fictional table name used to indicate using elasticsearch query cache.
+Can be changed to make it shorter or more convenient.
 - result.nested.lateral (boolean, default true): specifies weather nested results must be exploded (the default) or not.
 Can be set to false when working with the driver from your own code.
 In this case a column containing a nested object (wrapped in a ResultSet) will have java.sql.Types =  Types.JAVA_OBJECT and can be used as (ResultSet)rs.getObject(colNr).

 ### Example using SQLWorkbenchJ